 That’s it!
 This is the best way to get perfectly even swirl frosting in patriotic colors or any color scheme that fits your occasion.

-Tips and Tricks for the Best 4th of July Cupcakes
+Tips and Tricks for the Best Independence Day Cupcakes

 - The yellow tint to a vanilla cake mix will throw off your color slightly, so if it’s all you have and running to the store is out of the question, make a vanilla cake from scratch or just go for it!
 They will still taste good.
 Just know you may end up with green and orange instead of blue and red.

 - If your cupcakes have a “tail” you aren’t releasing enough pressure on the bag before pulling it away.
 You can also tap it down with a toothpick or leave it as is.

 - We love adding sprinkles or cupcake decorations such as stars, American flags, and Fire Crackers cupcake toppers to celebrate America’s birthday, but they are totally optional.
-Go with what you like.
+Go with what you like and just have fun.

 More 4th of July Recipes to Enjoy!